MOZA Racing Compatibility Explained: Console & Other Brands

 On the front of the wheel are a series of rev lights, a bright red rotary dial and some plus and minus buttons.
 These all allow you to control certain aspects of your car while driving and are fully customisable.
 For example, you can increase and decrease your brake bias using the plus and minus buttons, and adjust your traction control using the red wheel.

-The Logitech G920 is the Xbox variant of the G29.
-Inside, it’s exactly the same wheel.
+The Logitech G920 was released during the same year as the G29, and is essentially the Xbox-compatible variant of the G29.
+Inside, it’s pretty much the exact same racing wheel.
 It behaves the same, has the same motor and maximum power, and the same pedals.
 But strangely, on the outside, the G920 is a rather different looking wheel.

 Due to the limitations of Xbox peripherals, some functionality on the G29 doesn’t work.
-This means it wasn’t needed in the design of the G920.
+This means some aspects of the G29 design weren’t needed in the design of the G920.

 A few things that were removed from the G29 for the G920 include the red rotary dial, the plus and minus buttons and the rev lights.
 None of these features appears on the G920.
 This is a shame, as both products are priced exactly the same.